Q.What are payday loans?

 To address this the federal government changed the law to allow provinces to regulate payday lenders – including maximum charges.
 BC made certain amendments and additions to the Business Practices and Consumer Protection Act and established the Payday Loans Regulation.
 The legislative changes require payday lenders to be licensed, sets the maximum charges, requires full disclosure in loan agreements, and regulates unfair practices that are harmful to consumers.

 A. The Payday Loans Regulation took effect on November 1, 2009.
-At that time, all payday lenders doing business with BC consumers must be licensed with Consumer Protection BC – that includes lenders doing business over the internet and by telephone.
+All payday lenders doing business with BC consumers must be licensed with Consumer Protection BC – that includes lenders doing business over the internet and by telephone.

 A. A payday lender may charge up to 23% of the principal of the loan.
 This amount must include all fees and interest except interest charged if the borrower defaults by not repaying the loan as agreed to in the loan agreement.